osherjacobs/LabWork_Findings/lsass_server2025_ubr1742_pypykatz.md

 ## Key Observations

 ### What worked
-- `curio.exe` (`MiniDumpWriteDump` via `dbghelp.dll`) via scheduled task delivery succeeded against Server 2025 at UBR 1742 with current Defender signatures — bypassing the `comsvcs MiniDump` CmdLine signature layer entirely
+- `curio.exe` (`MiniDumpWriteDump` via `dbghelp.dll`) via scheduled task delivery succeeded against Server 2025 at UBR 1742 with current Defender signatures
 - No observable structural changes in LSASS memory (MSV/DPAPI providers) impacted parsing on Server 2025 UBR 1742. pypykatz parsed the dump without issue.
 - SMB exfiltration of a 53 MB dump is trivially fast on a LAN segment